 Research questions / Subjects

-The questions here are, “What impact do quizzes have on students' grades in Pythagorean class?”
+The questions are, “What impact do quizzes have on students' grades in Pythagorean class?”
 And “What percentage of the students review the lessons before taking the quizzes during the Pythagorean lecturing section?”
-The first question is qualitative question, the second is quantitative question.
-Our purpose is to identify whether quizzes enhance especially students’ scores or not.
-Most of people have quizzes during their student lives, and so do I. According to myself experience, quizzes do improve the comprehension, because when I prepared for a quiz, I spend time to study and understand what is going to be in quiz, and because what is going to be in quiz is an uncertainty, therefore I need to understand as more as possible in the cited range to ensure that I can do it right in a quiz.
+The first question is a qualitative question while the second is a quantitative question.
+Our purpose of study is to identify whether quizzes enhance students’ scores or not.
+Most people have quizzes during their student lives, so do I. According to my personal experience, quizzes do improve the comprehension。 Because when I prepared for a quiz, I spend time to study and understand the lessons, And because what is going to be in quiz is an uncertainty, therefore I need to understand as much as possible in the cited range to ensure that I can get it right in a quiz.
 Moreover, considering that I am a passive person that I only study when necessary.
 Quiz is a helper to reduce heavy load weight of study, if there is no quizzes, a passive students usually wait until the last minute, and then start to study, by the moment, what a student does is only to pass the test instead of understanding.
 Under this situation, it will be meaning-less for a student to spend time in the study, because the student study for just getting scores but not absorb it as knowledge.

-In contrary, quizzes separate the time line and force a student to study with several period not only reduce the weight of time to study compare with prepare only one exam, but also improve comprehension with efficiency.
-Because when you study little by little, you can feel more joyful with study, and what you study can be much easier to understand and remember.
-The reason is because the way you are studying makes you absorb the knowledge little by little, and it is solid remembered in your brain relatively.
+In contrary, quizzes divided the term into short period of time for students to study for each quiz instead of studying at the last minute for the final, which will improve comprehension with efficiency.
+When you study weekly, you can feel more joyful when study while better memorize the contents.
+The reason is because the way you are studying makes you absorb the knowledge easier, and it is a solid memorization in your brain.

-However, this is my personal experience, we need a real data to study to figure how quizzes can really can do for students.
-Therefore we came out to study this subject and see what will happen to outcome.
+However, this is my personal experience, we need a real data to study and figure how quizzes can really can do for students.
+Therefore we want to study this subject and see what will happen .
 After all, things change in different situation.

 Data collection

-For our data collection is from interview and open-end survey.
-The interview is a Skype contact for our qualitative question because it is relatively fast and easy to manage to questions.
-Plus, it also saves our time and solves the inconvenience from the distance.
-We arrange a proper time with the teacher, who is teaching in Tao Hua middle high school for 20 years.
-He has been in the field for a long time, and has a lot of experience.
-Therefore, he is a right person to interview.
+Our data collection is from interview and open-end survey.
+The interview is Skype based which is a qualitative question because it is relatively fast and easy to manage to questions.
+It also saves our time and solves the inconvenience from distance.
+We arrange a proper time with the teacher, who is teaching in Tao Hua middle high school for 20 years and has a lot of experience.
+Therefore, he is the right person to interview.

 Moreover, he has a lot of data we need to study with.
 He has much resource that can support us.

-Also, for the survey for our quantitative question, he can be straightforward to be helpful, because he has the exactly the sample that we just need.
-By given the survey to current students, then we can get the refresh data.
+Also, the survey for our quantitative question, he can be straightforward and helpful, because he has the exactly sample that we need.
+By given the survey to current students, then we can get the first hand data.

 Moreover, the quantitative research involves surveying a large group of people.
-The data from survey can be collected fairly quickly.
+The data from survey can be collected quickly.

-Survey can provide reliable direction outcome, and useful for topics.
+Survey can provide reliable direction outcome, and useful topics.

 Instrument